 Keep reading for short profiles of our contributors…

-Paul Tanger is a Ph.D. student at Colorado State University and founding contributor to the site.
+Paul Tanger, Ph.D. is a AAAS Science and Technology Policy Fellow in the National Institute of Food and Agriculture, USDA and founding contributor to the site.
 He is interested in the entire range of issues related to energy now and in the future.
+All posts are his own and do not represent AAAS or USDA.